loopbackio/loopback.io/pages/en/lb2/Installing-on-MacOS.md

     `$ sudo npm install -g strongloop`

     {% include note.html content="During installation, you may see a number of errors from `node-gyp` if you don't have [compiler tools](Installing-compiler-tools.html) installed.
-You can ignore the errors for now." %}
+You can ignore the errors for now.
+    " %}

 If you run into any problems, see [Installation troubleshooting](/doc/{{page.lang}}/lb2/Installation-troubleshooting.html).